University of Minnesota regents pick 3 finalists for president

-Remaining in contention are: Laura Bloomberg, the president of Cleveland State University and former dean of the U's Humphrey School of Public Affairs; Rebecca Cunningham, vice president for research and innovation at the University of Michigan; and James Holloway, provost and executive vice president for academic affairs at the University of New Mexico.
+Remaining in contention are: Laura Bloomberg, president of Cleveland State University and former dean of the U’s Humphrey School of Public Affairs; Rebecca Cunningham, vice president for research and innovation at the University of Michigan; and James Holloway, provost and executive vice president for academic affairs at the University of New Mexico.

-It's the first time in recent memory that U regents have considered multiple finalists for the president job in the last, public sprint of the search process.
+It’s the first time in recent memory that U regents have considered multiple finalists for president in the last, public sprint of the search process.
 Many of them signaled that they expect to face a tough decision when they meet Feb.
 26 to interview contenders and decide which one to hire.

-"Having a hard decision is a really great place to be at," Mike Kenyanya, vice chair of the Board of Regents, said during Friday's meeting.
+“Having a hard decision is a really great place to be at,” said Mike Kenyanya, vice chair of the Board of Regents, during Friday’s meeting.

 The U president is responsible for overseeing five campuses that enroll about 68,000 students and employ more than 27,000 people.
 Regents have called this a consequential moment in the U’s history and said they expect choosing a new president will be among the most important tasks of their tenure.

-The search is unfolding at a critical time for the U, which is negotiating deals that will shape the future of its medical programs, trying to convince the state Legislature to give hundreds of millions in additional funding, and attempting to reverse the enrollment declines that stressed finances at some of its five campuses.
+The search is unfolding at a critical time for the U, which is negotiating deals that will shape the future of its medical programs, trying to convince the Legislature to give hundreds of millions in additional funding, and attempting to reverse the enrollment declines that stressed finances at some of its five campuses.

 The final three candidates